Improve Data Quality for SQL Server Reporting with Melissa Data Solutions

 Let’s dive in and check out how Melissa’s solution can help organizations.

-Melissa Data Quality Components for SSIS
+Melissa Data Quality Management with SSIS

 To begin working with the Melissa Data Quality Components for SSIS, start by defining the source and destination of your data.
 Then in this example, on the SSIS Data Flow task we will drag and drop the MD Contact Verify component from the SSIS Toolbox.
-The Melissa Contact Verify interface validates and corrects the following data:
+The Melissa Contact Verify interface validates and corrects the following customer data:

 This enables SQL Server Professionals to easily validate business critical data within a familiar toolset ensuring the organization has the best data quality for decision making.
-The data quality components have a user friendly Interface that makes this seemingly complicate process simple.
+The data quality components have a user friendly interface that makes this seemingly complicate process simple.
 Let’s walk through the process step by step.

 The Address Verification in Melissa’s Contact Verify component is very similar in formatting to the Name component.
 Contact Verify can process US and Canadian addresses.
 With Address Verification, Melissa guarantees CASS Certified data to reduce the USPS mailing costs.
 Contact Verify can also generate the USPS CASS Summary Report for US addresses.
 As well as the SOA form for Canadian addresses.
 The address data can be further improved on the GeoCode tab to by appending Latitude and Longitude with rooftop level accuracy with the results from the Address Verification for US address only.
 Canada GeoCode is available to the postal code level.